sayande717/frontend-interview-preps/React/ReactInterview/readme.md

 useEffect with a list of dependencies is considered equivalent to `componentDidUpdate`.
 That is whenever the the dependency variable is updated, this effect gets triggered.
 (If dependency is omitted, the effect will run with every re-render)

-- _`ComponentDidUnmount`_
+- _`componentWillUnmount`_

-The return function placed inside a useEffect is considered equivalent to `componentDidUnmount`.
+The return function placed inside a useEffect is considered equivalent to `componentWillUnmount`.
 That is whenever the component gets unmounted (removed) from the DOM, this method gets triggered.

 There is also an equivalent of `shouldComponentUpate` [readMore](https://github.com/ishwarrimal/frontend-interview-preps/tree/main/React/ReactInterview#purecomponents)